Tickets vs. Citations: What’s the Difference?

 What to do if you get a citation

-For most minor traffic citations, you can pay the fine, and, in some cases, you can take a driving course to have it removed from your driving record.
+For most minor traffic citations, you can pay the fine and, in some cases, take a driving course to have it removed from your driving record.

 If you disagree with the citation, you can dispute it in traffic court.
+This might help you reduce your fine or the points attached to your license.
 You could also potentially inquire about how to reduce your fees or obligations by calling the center processing your payment instead of paying through the online portal.
 In some cases, an administrator, often the clerk of court, may be able to change how the ticket affects you or provide insight.

 How a citation affects your car insurance

 A citation for a moving violation generally affects your insurance rates.
-Citations for a nonmoving violation like illegal parking, however, generally don’t affect your insurance costs.
+Citations for a non-moving violation like illegal parking, however, generally don’t affect your insurance costs.

-How a citation affects your car insurance also depends on how often you commit traffic violations.
-A single speeding ticket or failure to stop has a minor effect.
-Multiple tickets or severe ones, like a DUI or reckless driving, can cause a significant increase in your car insurance premiums.
+A single speeding ticket or failure to stop has a minor effect — although how long a speeding ticket stays on your record depends on your state.
+Having multiple tickets or severe ones, like a DUI or reckless driving charge, can cause a significant increase in your car insurance premiums.

-Compare Car Insurance Quotes
+Find Cheap Car Insurance

 Secure.
 Free.
 Easy-to-use.